solojavier/magus/README.md

 **Magus is an opinionated dotfile repo that will make your heart sing**

-  * OSX is the best OS.
-MacVim is the best editor.
-Zsh is the best shell.
+  * Zsh is the best shell.
 Pry is the best irb.
 Solarized is the best color scheme.
   * Apple-style philosophy: make everything Just Work and Look Good.
 Don't worry about too many options.
+  * Optimized support for Solarized color scheme only, everything guaranteed to Look Good.
+Your eyes will thank you.
   * All common commands should be two and three character mnemonic aliases - less keystrokes, RSI reduction
-  * Avoid stressful hand motions, e.g. remap Esc to caps lock key, remap underscore to Alt-k in vim, make window management in vim easy.
   * Easy to use plugin architecture, no config files to edit.
   * Pick one tool and use it everywhere: vim-ize everything
-  * Beautiful, easy to read and small vimrc**
+  * Beautiful, easy to read and small `vimrc`
-  * No key overrides or custom hackery in vimrc, everything in well factored snippets in .vim/plugin/settings**
+  * No key overrides or custom hackery in vimrc, everything in well factored snippets in `.vim/plugin/settings`
-  * Much larger list of vim plugins than Janus, specifically geared to Ruby/Rails/Git development.
+  * Much larger list of vim plugins than Janus, easily configurable for differnt development environments.
-  * Optimized support for Solarized color scheme only, everything guaranteed to Look Good.
-Your eyes will thank you.
   * All plugins tested with Solarized and custom color maps provided where needed to ensure your eyes will not bleed.
   * No configuration file to maintain.
 Magus uses tiny ruby scripts to wrap git submodule maintenance.
 (Powered by YADR)
-  * Much cleaner vimrc that keps keymaps isolated to a plugin file (not in the main vimrc).
-  * All keymaps and customization in small, easy to maintain files under .vim/plugin/settings
   * More than just vim plugins - great shell aliases, osx, and irb/pry tweaks to make you more productive.

 ## Screenshot